roquealex/ucsc-ext/EMBD.X412.4/final/README.md

 Once a sensor detects some increase in the wind is possible for people to show up to the spot close to the PWS.
 This is modeled in the random simulator but it may randomly happen.
-Once devices start to show close to the sensor they will produce updates until the wind drops to some treshold.
+Once devices start to show close to the sensor they will produce updates until the wind drops to some threshold.
 The GUID of the devices are randomly generated but once a GUID is assigned it will keep producing data close to the sensor.

-The random simulator ir real time so user needs to wait one minute to see another update from the list of PWS and a fraction of it for the devices.
+The random simulator in real time so user needs to wait one minute to see another update from the list of PWS and a fraction of it for the devices.

 Both simulators are stand alone and don't have to be piped.
 They rely on the